jmillerlab/GenomicVariantDatabase/README.md

 This repository contains lists of rare and ultra-rare variants found in patients at the University of Kentucky's Chandler Hospital.
-In addition, all of the codes used are also listed.
+In addition, all of the codes used are listed.

 The entire Genomic Variant Database is available at